hiveot/hub/core/state/README.md

 ## Status

-This service is currently in development.
+This service is functional but breaking changes can still be expected.

+TODO:
+1. Support for cursor for iterating keys.
+2. Support for auto-expiry of keys.

 ## Summary